lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 Parameter Study File
 ********************

-In this tutorial, we will use an included parameter study python file to define a parmetet study using a `Cartesian Product`_ sampling methodology.
+In this tutorial, we will use an included parameter study python file to define a parameter study using a `Cartesian Product`_ sampling methodology.

 .. admonition:: What is Cartesian Product